 When I started teaching marketing, social media, and business development, I knew that I had found something amazing.
 I really felt like I was making an impact on someone’s life.
 I was teaching creatives how to make money and build a business so that they can continue to support what they love to do.

-This inspired me to create my second business, Elegant Blogger, to teach other bloggers, content creators and entrepreneurs how to monetize their blog and social channels so that they can turn their platform into a full-time business.
+This inspired me to create my second business to teach other bloggers, content creators and entrepreneurs how to monetize their blog and social channels so that they can turn their platform into a full-time business.

 It was then that I realized that my purpose in life is to teach people what I learned from my experience of creating The LA Girl and working in digital marketing.
 I want to empower other bloggers, content creators and entrepreneurs to build their empires, so that they too can create a positive impact in the world.